aadm/aadm.github.io/_posts/2014-08-15-eastern-turkey-landscapes.md

 layout: post
 title: "eastern turkey landscapes"
 description: ""
 category:
 tags: [photo]
+share: true
 ---

 <a href="https://www.flickr.com/photos/aadm/14875941193" title="20140526_AA19049 by Alessandro Amato, on Flickr"><img src="https://farm6.staticflickr.com/5568/14875941193_243334a612_c.jpg" width="800" height="450" alt="20140526_AA19049"></a>

 This is the second part of my selection of photographs from Eastern Turkey.

 The [first part](./2014-08-13-eastern-turkey.html) features cityscapes and city dwellers and people in general.